-Marcus uses his time at the studio to explore questions around attention and engagement with media, and specifically the political and cultural context in which people pay attention to media and learn about the world.
-In particular, his research interests are:
+While a resident, Marcus used his time at the studio to explore questions around how technology is used to frame and attract attention and engagement with political and cultural ideas, and learn about the world in so doing.

 - Disinformation and non-information uses for digital media, including hoaxes, "fake news" and hedonic media consumption